wix/stylable/docs/guides/stylable-component-library.md

 ## Theme

-Our library can offer multiple theme files that will render it with different look an feel.
-A theme imports the `project.st.css` file as [theme](../references/theme.md) to override variables, variants and classes the library offer.
+Our library can offer multiple theme files that render a different look and feel per theme.
+A theme imports the `project.st.css` file as [theme](../references/theme.md) to override variables, variants and classes from the library.

-In the following code we are describing a theme file customizing out library:
+In the following code, you can see a theme file customizing the library:
 * override `color1` and `color2`
 * CSS for `cancelButton` variant component
 * CSS for `emphsisBox` shared class